• Skip to primary navigation

 However, when used sparingly and blended with other ingredients, the fish sauce adds an umami flavor to steamed rice dishes, soups, salads, or sauces.

-The complexity of this traditional condiment is truly remarkable.
+The complexity of this traditional condiment is notable.

 If you're finding that eel sauce isn't currently available, you can substitute it with fish sauce - just remember not to use too much because even then, it can overpower your dish.